wordofwarning/wordofwarning.org/current/2019-springsummer/gerald/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-*Presented by* Word of Warning
+*Presented by* Word of Warning*,* Divergency *+* STUN

 #### In Brief
-A live documentary played out in the dance.
-A personal story on E's and Euphoria.<br>It's not what you think — this is something you never raved to before.

-<iframe src="http://player.vimeo.com/video/286189918" width="640" height="360" frameborder="0" allowfullscreen></iframe>
+Explores the historic experiences of the house and the field slaves; and draws a parallel with contemporary pop culture and attitudes to race.

 #### Venue + Booking Details
-Date: Thursday 28 February 2019, 8pm (doors open 7.30pm)
+Date: Friday 7 June 2019, 7.30pm
 Venue: <a href="http://www.niamos.space" target="_blank">NIAMOS</a>, corner of Chichester Rd/Warwick St, Hulme, Manchester M15 5EU
 Tickets: available to <a href="http://wegottickets.com/wordofwarning" target="_blank">reserve online from Friday 1 February</a>, Pay What You Decide (cash only) in person on the evening.
 Enquiries: 0161 232 6086 (Word of Warning office)